RUSSIAN INTERPRETING GUIDE

 This is a running commentary.
 The interpreter speaks while the speaker is still talking.
-Normally in Russian simultaneous interpreting the interpreter sits in a sound-proof booth with a microphone listening through headphones and then conveying the message into the microphone.
+Normally in simultaneous interpreting the interpreter sits in a sound-proof booth or a remote platform with a microphone listening through headphones and then conveying the message into the microphone.
 This method is often used at larger seminars or conferences.
 You can help a lot by not speaking too quickly and by making short pauses.
 Simultaneous interpreters normally work in pairs for 20 minutes or so at a time.

 BACKGROUND INFORMATION IS IMPORTANT

 YOU NEED A BREAK, SO DOES THE INTERPRETER

-The levels of concentration involved in interpreting are very high and interpreters do get tired.
+The levels of concentration involved in interpreting are very high and interpreters do get tired, especially when working remotely.
 If you allow for adequate rest periods and time for a quick snack, they are less likely to make slips.
 Also, since the conversation will be in more than one language, you need to allow at least twice as much time as you would for an English-only conversation.

 INTERPRETING IS DIFFERENT FROM TRANSLATION